We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Promotional or introductory offers are designed to provide benefits to new customers for a limited time.
 Credit cards can have more than one of these value-adding deals:

 - Reduced or $0 annual fees.
 No annual fee credit cards can often feature competitive balance transfer and purchase rate offers.
 Be cautious of no annual fee in the first year credit cards with rewards.
-You must spend much more in the second year to break even on the cost of credit card ownership.
+You must spend much more in the second year if you want to use rewards to break even on the cost of the credit card.

 Security and fraud protection